Skip to Content

 Pea Plant

-Peas are an ideal vegetable to raise in a winter greenhouse since they are a cool-season crop that performs well in chilly conditions.
-The two most popular types among the various variations are snap and snow.
-Snap peas are collected when the pod is full of ripe peas and have a crisp, rounded shell.
-Snow peas are picked while the peas are just starting to mature and are prized for their delicate, crisp pod.
+Snow peas are picked while they are starting to mature and are prized for their delicate, crisp pod.
 Both types have the same growing requirements and can be cultivated as bushes or trailing vines.
-Pea plants need at least six hours of direct sunlight each day, as well as soil that drains well.
+Pea plants need at least six hours of direct sunlight each day and soil that drains well.
 Pea plants can thrive in a steady environment while being protected from insects and pests in a greenhouse.

 Onions